robusta-dev/robusta/docs/tutorials/my-first-custom-action.rst

 Writing the action
 --------------------

 Now we need to write code that checks this event and reports it.
-To find the correct event class that matches our trigger ``on_event_create``. please take a look at :ref:`Event Hierarchy`.
+To find the correct event class that matches our trigger ``on_event_create``. please take a look at :ref:`Events and Triggers`.

 Okay!
 We find out it’s ``EventEvent``!